userquin/detect-browser-es/README.md

 To run the tests, from root folder run `nr dev` or `nr test` (with coverage), the script will run:
 - the original tests from `detect-browser`
 - Happy DOM and jsdom tests, except WebdriverIO detection
-- server User-Agent Client Hints detection
+- User-Agent Client Hints server detection
-- server Windows 11 detection
+- Windows 11 server detection
-- server Accept-CH response header generation
+- Accept-CH response header generation

 To run tests using Vitest Browser with WebdriverIO, run one of the following commands:
 - `nr test:chrome`: Chrome must be installed